nexmo-se/neru-meetings-api/README.md

 ## Neru App for Meetings API setup

-A Simple Demo of using the Vonage Meetings API([overview](https://developer.vonage.com/meetings/overview), [API Reference](https://developer.vonage.com/meetings/api-reference)).
+A Simple Demo of using the Vonage Meetings API( [Overview](https://developer.vonage.com/meetings/overview), [API Reference](https://developer.vonage.com/meetings/api-reference) ).

 You can deploy it in [NeRu](https://vonage-neru.herokuapp.com/neru/overview) or other cloud providers.

-It shows you can do the following through a simple API call:
+Features:
 - Create/Delete/Fetch-info-of a Meetings Room
 - List all Available Meetings Rooms( Active Room )
 - Send invitations via SMS API